 Preparing for Periodontics Treatment

-Gingivitis is a common condition that is normally caused by bacteria, leading to inflamed gums that may bleed.
-Typically, our Texas periodontist can treat gingivitis quickly.
+Gingivitis is a common condition normally caused by bacteria, leading to inflamed gums that may bleed.
+Typically, our periodontist can treat gingivitis quickly.
 But left untreated, it can progress into periodontal disease, a severe condition affecting one in three adults.

 Don’t let this happen to you.
 The expert team at Lovett Dental Upper Kirby can help with your gingivitis treatment.
 Call Lovett Dental Upper Kirby today at 832.780.4979 to schedule your next appointment.